alexandrosst/Diploma-Thesis-Publication/README.md

 # Diploma Thesis: Extended Version
 ## Project Overview
-The project, primarily based on my Diploma Thesis, underwent significant reformations in terms of code structure and result presentation.
+The project, primarily based on my [Diploma Thesis](https://github.com/alexandrosst/Diploma-Thesis), underwent significant reformations in terms of code structure and result presentation.
 Despite the internal framework remaining unaffected, new concepts were introduced.
 These include:
-- the application of two distinct neural networks, BERT (a generative model) and Ada (a decision-boundary model), for sentiment analysis of chat messages.
-These models were chosen to compare the impact of a generative model and a model that creates a decision boundary in understanding and interpreting natural language.
+- <p align="justify">the application of two distinct neural networks, BERT (a generative model) and Ada (a decision-boundary model), for sentiment analysis of chat messages.
+These models were chosen to compare the impact of a generative model and a model that creates a decision boundary in understanding and interpreting natural language.</p>
-- the implementation of specific metrics - diversity, number of isolated nodes, and graph edit similarity - to quantify the sequence of graph snapshots, also known as the Interaction Graph.
-These metrics provide a comprehensive measure of the graph’s evolution over time.
+- <p align="justify">the implementation of specific metrics - diversity, number of isolated nodes, and graph edit similarity - to quantify the sequence of graph snapshots, also known as the Interaction Graph.
+These metrics provide a comprehensive measure of the graph’s evolution over time.</p>

-These concepts were utilized to construct comparative diagrams for different combinations of internal parameters of the framework.
-This allows for a comprehensive evaluation of the quality of Interaction Graphs under various conditions.
+<p align="justify">These concepts were utilized to construct comparative diagrams for different combinations of internal parameters of the framework.
+This allows for a comprehensive evaluation of the quality of Interaction Graphs under various conditions.</p>

 ## Python Package Requirements
 The project was developed using `Python v.3.11.6`.
 The following packages are required, each serving a unique purpose in the project: